Viljar Vevatne

 Viljar Helland Vevatne (born 7 December 1994) is a Norwegian footballer who plays as a defender for Viking.

 Career

 Vevatne started his career with Viking, where he was a part of the youth academy.
 He did not manage to break through to the first team, so he instead joined Bryne in 2014, where he signed his first professional contract.
 On 25 July 2016, he joined Sandnes Ulf, after an unsuccessful spell with Brann, where he only made three first team appearances.
 He returned to Viking ahead of the 2018 season, signing a three-year contract.
 On 13 December 2019, he signed a contract extension keeping him at the club until the end of the 2022 season.

+Vevatne made eight appearances as Viking won the 2025 Eliteserien.